• Skip to primary navigation

 Ingredients

-• 1 lb boneless skinless chicken thighs cubed (feel free to use skin-on thighs)
+• 1 lb skinless boneless chicken thighs or use skin-on boneless thighs for even better results

 Marinade:

-• 1 tbsp Sake or sub with Dry Sherry Wine
+• 1 tablespoon sake or sub with Dry Sherry Wine or rice vinegar

-• 2 tbsp regular soy sauce regular kind
+• 2 tablespoon regular soy sauce not dark soy sauce

 Instructions

-• Dice chicken thighs into bite size pieces.
+• First dice chicken thighs into bite size pieces, about 1.5-inch wide pieces.
 If you have skin on thighs, leave the skin on.
-Transfer cubed chicken to a bowl.
+Transfer cubed chicken to a large bowl.

-• Pour potato starch into another bowl.
-Dredge a few pieces of your marinated chicken into the starch until well coated.
+• Next in a separate large mixing bowl, add potato starch.
+Dredge a few pieces of marinated chicken into the starch until well coated.
 Repeat this process until all pieces are coated.
+Transfer the coated chicken to a large plate or baking sheet lined with parchment paper.

-• In a pot or deep pan over medium high heat (350 F) add vegetable oil.
-Check if oil is hot enough using a cooking thermometer or place a wooden chopstick into the oil and look for bubbles.
+• In a heavy bottomed pot or deep fryer on medium high heat, heat vegetable oil or any neutral frying oil to 350 degrees F on an instant-read thermometer.
+To check if oil is hot without a thermometer, place a wooden chopstick into the oil and look for bubbles.

-• Enjoy with a spritz of fresh lemon juice over top for best taste!
+• Enjoy fried chicken with a squeeze of fresh lemon juice over top!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!